 Change to the value to either “0” for no time restriction whatsoever or “3600” for the theoretical maximum.

-Note: Once you migrate your site to your live host, you *might* need to go into your host settings and set the values again for php.ini.
-Some hosts (like DreamHost) use phprc.
-It seems the values can get reset to their defaults.
-I spoke to my hosting support for help with this and they helped me reset the value.
+Note: Once you migrate your site to your live host, you *might* need to go into your webhost’s settings and set the values again for

 This detailed guide is over 50 pages explaining the entire process of setting up InstantWP including how to use Duplicator for site migration.